sarahjjt895/WebAppPrototype/README.md

 # DOCUMENTATION

 ## RATIONALE
 * Tracking website for runners, designed to track their daily excercise and display progress and target performance.
+* Responsive design for both desktop and mobile use.
 * Goals button displays the users targets for each day, reflected on the chart in percentages.
 * Plus button at bottom right allows user to input their progress per day, via an overlay screen.
 * Pace is automtically calculated based on distance x duration.
 * Mood overlay allows user to select their feelings after a run using the drop down selectors.
 * Mood percentage (Top of mood overlay and within the performance breakdown section) is calculated based on pre-determmined percentages of each selection.
-* Two main sections on the page, performance breakdown and performance overview.
 * User input from the session is saved to local storage, this data can later be extracted once the user selects a date within the performance overview section.
+* Two main sections on the page, performance breakdown and performance overview. further details below:

 ### PERFORMANCE BREAKDOWN